4 Best Day Trips to San Diego from Los Angeles

 Details of interest

-• Duration of tour...
+• Duration of the tour...
 Between 10 and 12 hours.

 Book a helicopter tour in Los Angeles

-Hollywood Sign, Los Angeles| ©Benoit Debaix
+Hollywood sign, Los Angeles| ©Benoit Debaix

-Hollywood Sign, Los Angeles| ©Benoit Debaix
+Hollywood sign, Los Angeles| ©Benoit Debaix

-With this option you can drive at your own pace and modify the itinerary suggested by the audio guide.
+With this option, you can drive at your own pace and modify the itinerary suggested by the audio guide.

 Details of interest

 • Duration of the tour...
-4 to 5 hours.
+Between 4 and 5 hours.

 How to book a tour to San Diego from Los Angeles?

-Booking your tour| ©Vlada Karpovich
+Booking your trip| ©Vlada Karpovich

-Booking your tour| ©Vlada Karpovich
+Booking your trip| ©Vlada Karpovich

 Afternoon in San Diego| ©Paul Sableman